jaspervdj/hakyll/web/tutorials/01-installation.markdown

 Now, change into `my-site` directory and run `stack init` to create the `stack.yaml` file.

-On NixOS you will probably have to add the following lines to this file:

-    nix:
-      enable: true
-      packages: [zlib.dev, zlib.out]

 The file `site.hs` holds the configuration of your site, as an executable haskell program.
 We can compile and run it like this: